 - Scheduling conflicts almost forced Rob Lowe to drop out of the film.
 This resulted in the filmmakers holding impromptu auditions while the movie was already filming for the part of Paul Barish.
 Matthew McConaughey was one of the actors who auditioned.
 Eventually, Lowe's scheduling conflicts were resolved, and he was able to appear.

 - Farrah Fawcett was considered for Beverly.

 - Working Title: Billy the Third: A Midwestern.
-However Lorne Michaels was also working on Billy Madison and insisted the change.
+However, Lorne Michaels was also working on Billy Madison and insisted that the the film's title be changed.
 Other names considered included Fat Chance and XL before settling on Tommy Boy.
 It was shot under the title Rocky Road.